 Five potential Cinderella teams in 2023 NCAA Tournament

-Five potential Cinderella teams in 2023 NCAA Tournament originally appeared on NBC Sports Philadelphia
+Five potential Cinderella teams in 2023 NCAA Tournament originally appeared on NBC Sports Bayarea

 It's time for a team to write a Cinderella story.